 Le Kitchen is ideally located between two of Lyon’s major universities, so it’s a popular spot for students at any time of the day.
 Though it looks like a brunch bar, the restaurant doesn’t actually serve brunch, but they do a fantastic breakfast until 11am.
 Get a coffee and pastry for €4 and enjoy the trendy blue and gold decor, or splurge on “La Totale,” which comes with a hot beverage of your choice, a pastry of your choice, a juice of your choice (including apricot and apple-quince), and a yogurt-muesli bowl with fruit, all for €14.
 Definitely the best place to start your morning.
 Their lunch is excellent but pricier, €35 for a three course meal.
 If you slept late and missed breakfast, though, you can always come back before 6:30pm for their “dessert bar,” which includes an excellent assortment of pastries.

 Catherine Rickman is a writer and professional francophile who has lived in Paris, New York, and Berlin.
-She is currently road tripping around France, and you can follow her adventures on Instagram @catrickman.
+She is currently somewhere in Europe with a fork in one hand and a pen in the other, and you can follow her adventures on Instagram @catrickman.